 My main objective is to illustrate the value of thinking of representations and their content from this perspective.
 Rather than starting with representations as they might figure in cognitive accounts of activities such as reasoning or memory, though, I will focus on representations as described in neuroscience (and biology more generally), where we can more readily gain traction in accounting for their content.
 Neuroscientists have long characterized the brain processes they study as representational, but have left implicit the reasons for bringing in talk of representations.
-In the first section I note highlights of research on the primate visual system and show that the assumed framework is that of Dretske, according to which a neural process represents the stimulus that caused it.
+In Section 7.2 I note highlights of research on the primate visual system and show that the assumed framework is that of Dretske, according to which a neural process represents the stimulus that caused it.
 Neuroscientists are well aware, though, that neural processes may misrepresent stimuli; for example, in cases of illusions they characterize the mind as representing what the organism takes to exist in the world (vs. what actually exists).
-The framework of control theory provides a way of understanding this practice, so in the second section I take up the challenge posed by the dynamicists by showing how control systems require representations, albeit ones understood dynamically.
+The framework of control theory provides a way of understanding this practice, so in Section 7.3 I take up the challenge posed by the dynamicists by showing how control systems require representations, albeit ones understood dynamically.
 In the remaining sections, I illustrate the control theory approach to understanding representations by focusing on a specific example: the circadian clocks by which organisms represent both time of day and the length of daylight (the photoperiod).
 Circadian clocks are physiological oscillators with a period of approximately 24 hours localized within individual cells (although often involving coordinated interactions among those cells).
-Research has revealed not only the basic mechanisms operating within cells as circadian clocks, but also has begun to shed light on how they can be entrained by time and length of day and can be used by other systems within the organism to regulate behavior that depends upon time and length of day.
-I will not in this paper be able to extend the account into more cognitive domains, but presume that if an account succeeds in explaining how neural processes such as those involved in controlling circadian behavior have content, it can be
+Research has revealed not only the basic mechanisms operating as circadian clocks within cells, but also has begun to shed light on how they can be entrained by time and length of day and can be used by other systems within the organism to regulate

-1 An advantage of this approach over that of Millikan is that it obviates any need to appeal to the history of the system to evaluate what are representations.
+1An advantage of this approach over that of Millikan is that it obviates any need to appeal to the history of the system to evaluate what are representations.
 If a system has a controller within it, the operations that carry information in that controller are representations, regardless of whether such processes were the product of selection at some point in the past.
 That is, even if a controller evolved via drift or some other non-selectionist process, its internal states count as representations.
 Whether something is a representation is a question about the role it plays within a system (does it figure in control processes?), not about its history.